Dragonfly pattern fly fishing – Flies and Tactics

 So, I’ll just show you the dragonfly imitation that’s lured the most fish for me, and you can do an online search for it or something similar.
 Again, it’s mostly about matching the outline or silhouette, not specific colors or details (such as the number of legs).

-If you’re looking to try out some damselfly fly patterns, I found a nice pack of both nymph and adult imitations here.
+If you’re looking to try out some damselfly fly patterns, you can get a nice assortment of them on this page at Amazon.

 Alternatively, if you’re into fly tying, these aren’t complicated patterns for your vise.
 They’re generally made out of foam, deer hair, and other very buoyant materials.